Upcoming Events

 All Day on Saturday, October 18, 2025 at Montgomery College

-The 29th annual F. Scott Fitzgerald Literary Festival includes panels, workshops, a reading by special honoree Percival Everett, and a keynote address.
-Kim will present a generative writing workshop, “Writing Short,” looking closely at flash fiction and prose poems, and discussing the charm and challenge of brevity.
+The 29th annual F. Scott Fitzgerald Literary Festival includes panels, workshops, a reading by special honoree Percival Everett, and a keynote address with Maureen Corrigan.
+At 10:15, Kim will present a generative writing workshop, “Writing Short,” looking closely at flash fiction and prose poems, and discussing the charm and challenge of brevity.
 How do these “short shorts” stop time, center on a single incident or character, and infer a rich backstory?
 How do we imply deep emotion as we distill the essentials of a story into a single paragraph?
 We will read some examples, talk about strategy, and then do some short writing of our own.
 See website for full information and registration.

 Booking Kim for Your Event